5ergio8/CWR-Cyber/README2.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
     The main advantage of automating configuration with Ansible is that it is easier to manage and perform.
 In case a machine goes down, deploying another one becomes super easy.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - ...
 Create the VM and specifics to it.
 In this case increasing the memory size.
   ...
 Download and configure docker
 - ...
 Launching the container with certain ports to be accessed for security measure.
 Ports 5601,9200 and 5044 were used.